-- Do not mix radial, bias belted, or bias-ply tires on your vehicle.
-It can cause dangerous handling characteristics, resulting in loss of control. - Do not use tires or wheels other than the manufacturer's recommended size.
+Do not mix radial, bias belted, or bias-ply tires on your vehicle.
+It can cause dangerous handling characteristics, resulting in loss of control.

+Do not use tires or wheels other than the manufacturer's recommended size.

-Toyota recommends all four tires, or at least both of the front or rear tires be replaced at a time as a set.
+Toyota recommends all four tires, or at least both front or rear tires be replaced as a set.

-See "If you have a flat tire" in Part 4 for tire change procedure.
+See "If you have a flat tire" in Section 4 for tire change procedure.